-Both of these products have dedicated services just for creating APIs.
-Mulesoft has the Anypoint Platform which is an integrated development environment, but they also offer the API Management Solution which is just for creating APIs and can be used by itself.
-Since Mulesoft’s main focus is helping companies increase the tempo of their digital transformations, the integrated development environment includes pre-built connectors for systems such as SAP, AWS and of course Salesforce.
+These products have dedicated services just for creating APIs and for the entire API lifecycle management.
+Mulesoft has the Anypoint Platform, an integrated development environment, but they also offer the API Manager, an API management solution, which is just for creating APIs and can be used by itself.
+Since Mulesoft’s primary focus is helping companies increase the tempo of their digital transformations, its integration platform includes pre-built connectors for systems such as SAP, AWS, and of course, Salesforce.

 Apigee API Management

-The Apigee Edge is a single platform for API management.
-It allows for all of the functions that the Anypoint Platform also offers, but it includes an extra functionality for microservices management.
-Apigee is available for both on-premise and cloud use, but developers will have to know Swagger in order to use it.
+The Apigee Edge is a single API management platform offered by Google.
+It allows for all of the functions that the Anypoint Platform also provides.
+Still, it includes an extra functionality for microservices management.
+Apigee is available for both on-premise and cloud use.
+Still, developers will have to know Swagger to use it.

 The Pros and Cons of Apigee

-The biggest benefit of Apigee is its usability.
-It is very easy to use and has a visual interface.
+The most significant benefit of Apigee is its usability.
+It is straightforward to use and has a visual interface.
 It allows for branding and supports JMS and SMTP functionality.
-It will also be easy to integrate Apigee with other platforms and provide constant version updates and troubleshooting options.
-You will even be able to use machine learning to obtain actionable insights that can provide useful information on scaling your needs.
+It will also be easy to integrate Apigee with other platforms and provide constant updates and troubleshooting options.
+You will even use machine learning to obtain actionable insights to provide helpful information on scaling your needs.

 The key downside of Apigee is its price.
-While they offer many service plans, the one will cost you $500 a month which gives you 15 million API calls a month.
-If we compare this with Mulesoft, it comes in two editions: Community and Enterprise.
-Mulesoft itself is an open-source tool and the Community edition will provide you with the functionality you need to create APIs.
-If you are looking for more advanced features, we would recommend that you migrate to the enterprise version.
+While they offer many service plans, one will cost you $500 a month, giving you 15 million application programming interface (API) calls monthly.
+Comparing this with Mulesoft, it comes in two editions: Community and Enterprise.
+Mulesoft itself is an open-source tool.
+The Community edition will provide you with the functionality to create APIs.
+We recommend migrating to the enterprise version if you are looking for more advanced features.

 Pros and Cons of Mulesoft

-The main benefit of Mulesoft is the Anypoint Platform.
-You will be able to use it to quickly create new APIs and simplify the API management process.
-This will make all of the data readily available for mobile devices, web apps, and other connected devices.
-You can also use the Anypoint Platform to connect your legacy system with any SaaS software that you are using while reducing integration costs.
+The main benefit of the Mulesoft API management is the Anypoint Platform.
+You will use it to quickly create new APIs and simplify the whole API management process.
+This will make all data readily available for mobile devices, web apps, and other connected devices.
+You can also use the Anypoint Platform to connect your legacy system with any SaaS software you use while reducing integration costs.

-The downside of Mulesoft is that it is not quite up to date as far as microservice management is concerned.
-They tried to fix this issue with the latest release in October of last year with Anypoint Service Mesh, but still, Apigee is better in this regard.
+The downside of Mulesoft is that it is not quite up to date regarding microservice management.
+They tried to fix this issue with the latest release in October of last year with Anypoint Service Mesh.
+However, still, Apigee is better in this regard.

 Choosing the One that’s Right for You

-Since both Mulesoft and Apigee are strong competitors, the decision as far as which one to choose will ultimately come down to the technical capabilities.
-If your company uses microservices, then Apigee would make more sense but Mulesoft is still far ahead in terms of integration capabilities.
+Since Mulesoft and Apigee are strong competitors, deciding which API management solutions will ultimately come down to the technical capabilities.
+If your company uses microservices, then Apigee would make more sense.
+However, Mulesoft is still far ahead in terms of integration capabilities.
 You should also consider the parent company that owns these two services.
-For example, if you use Salesforce or any of its products such as Tableau or Krux, then it would make sense to choose Mulesoft.
+For example, if you use Salesforce or any of its products, such as Tableau or Krux, it would make sense to choose Mulesoft.
 The same is true for Apigee.
-If you use the Google Cloud Platform, for example, then it would make all the sense in the world to choose Apigee.
+If you use the Google Cloud Platform, for example, it will make all the sense in the world to choose Apigee.